Recipe: Tomato-Basil Soup with Shrimp

 1⁄4 cup tightly packed fresh basil leaves, plus extra chopped basil for garnish

-Note: Always be very careful when pureeing hot liquids in a blender.
-The heat from the liquid can cause the pressure in the blender to build up under the lid, and when the blender is turned on, the top can blow off and your hot soup will go everywhere.
-Keep the lid vented by removing the small window insert from the middle of the blender lid; hold a towel over the open window to prevent splattering.
+*Always be careful when pureeing hot liquids in a blender.
+The heat from the liquid can cause the pressure in the blender to build up under the lid, and when the blender is turned on, the top can blow off.
+Keep the lid vented by removing the small window insert from the middle of the blender lid and hold a towel over the open window to prevent splattering.
 Always start on the lowest speed possible.

 Each serving contains: